 Bonnie Shiles (for Planning Payment Questions): 970-920-5109 or firstname.lastname@example.org.

 GIS continues to offer all our services online to the public and staff.
 We are working remotely and can be reached via email at email@example.com to assist customers.

 Open Space and Trails

 All staff in the Pitkin County Administrative building will be working remotely until further notice.
 Open Space rangers will still be out on the trails and properties and our maintenance staff will continue patrolling and clearing trailheads.

 Although the Sheriff’s Office located in the Administration building will be closed to walk in customers, feel free to pick up the red telephone located in the building vestibule to have us paged.
-You may call us with your non-emergency requests at 970-920-5300.
-If you have an emergency call 911.

 The Sheriff’s Office remains ready to respond to the community’s needs related to our current efforts to reduce the spread of the corona virus, as well as to have our staff poised to address any other incidents that may occur during this time.
 We are, however, modifying our usual operations to increase safety to staff and those we serve relative to COVID-19.

 You will see the deputies out and about as you normally would, but they will be trying to keep a physical distance of at least six feet while doing their jobs.
 Obviously, that will not always be the case, and when deputies need to interact with others they will be adhering to the recommended guidelines of frequent hand washing and sanitizing, as we all should be.